hexbatch/apple-core/v1/docs/core-overview.md

 Tokens are made from token types, and have live values of attributes

-the token api will get its live attribute values, some or many of the token attribute depend on the set it is in
+the token api will get its live attribute values, some or many of the token attribute depend on the set it is in.

+Tokens can have attributes dynamically added to them, even if they are not in the token type.
+Attributes of the same name added this way overwrite the type attribute.
+The user who owns the token can add attributes, also the token type owner can add attributes.

+Static values can be changed just for this token.
+The actions have their own local state for this token.

+Tokens also have a location, and an owner.

+Having a location allows map bounded attributes to work.
+Attributes that have location bounds in a token without location automatically do not work, and are off.

+This also means that some tokens cannot be taken to some locations or usable at some times

+    So a token:
+        user: must be one user
+        token-type:
+        location: the lat and lon (optional)
+        live attributes:

 # Token set